Sauvignon Blanc 2010 - Library Wine

 Hans' Winemaking Comments +

-The must is pressed and transferred to the 500lt French oak puncheons for an initial fermentation conducted by indigenous yeasts.
-The young wine then went through a natural secondary malolactic fermentation and was aged in the same barrels for a further 12 months with regular lees stirring.
-No fining and only lightly filtration prior to bottling.
+The grapes were whole bunched pressed and 80% was transferred into 500lt French oak puncheons where it went through an initial fermentation conducted by indigenous yeasts, with regular lees stirring.
+The young wine then underwent a natural secondary malolactic fermentation, aging in the same puncheons for a further 12 months on its fine lees.
+The other 20% went into stainless steel to retain its fresh and vibrant character to be married again before bottling.
+No fining and only light filtration prior to bottling.

 Tasting Note +